Dan41/basic-painting-app/README.md

-# A basic painting app I made with very few experience
+# Basic painting app
+Created this with very little experience